steezyali/steezyali.github.io/_portfolio/portfolio-3.md

 **Figure 1:** Load Cell incorporated in clamping mechanism

+### My Contribution

+My core role in this project was to lead the position/speed control of the actuator:

+- **Control:** I created and applied Proportional Integral Derivative (PID) to control the upward/downward speeds of the linear actuator such that the system would be able to recognize target positions and automatically ajdust.

 ### Results & Evaluation
 - **Max Bend Achieved:** 5.12 inches of vertical deflection
 - **Cycle Time:** Under 40 seconds per test